jjmr007/CIPs/CIPS/cip-2.md

 ```

 Should always get an error as response.
 Something like: "`funneled account, please fill a request for a general purpose account`".
-Only the requests to this command from the API-KEY of a funnelled account, that includes in the field `"type":` the value of `"blockchain"`, and in the field of `"address"` includes de right address of the smart contract associated to the funnelled account should result in a succesfull request:
+Only the requests to this command from the API-KEY of a Funnelled Account, that includes in the field `"type":` the value of `"blockchain"`, and in the field of `"address"` includes de right address of the smart contract associated to the Funnelled Account should result in a succesfull request:

 ```json
 "destination": {